muzmil531/frontend-assignment-saas-labs/README.md

 # Kickstarter Projects

-A React-based web application for displaying and managing Kickstarter projects with features like pagination and filtering.
+A React-based web application for displaying and managing Kickstarter projects with features like pagination and deatiled information.

 ## Features